 Specialties: Intellectual Property management, Patents, Trademarks, Copyrights, Licensing and related areas.

 Brian J. Hubbard draws on both his law firm and in-house experiences in his practice, which includes advice regarding intellectual property enforcement, strategy, patent preparation/prosecution, and opinions.
 He is also well-versed in post-grant proceedings (e.g., reexamination, opposition, and Inter Parties Review (IPR)).
 Brian deeply understands the nuances of global portfolio management, including offensive and defensive strategies to protect products and, hence, margin.
 While in-house, Brian’s fast-paced, responsive, and direct advice led to his placement on a business management team, and his negotiation abilities and business acumen garnered him company-wide strategic counsel responsibilities for innovation interactions with two crucial brand-owners.
 In his twenty years of practice, Brian has helped clients in a variety of technological areas, from pharmaceuticals to wireless technologies.

-Regina is the author of The EU's Unitary Patent and Unified Patent Court: A reference guide to the core legislation, regulations and rules of procedure, and speaks regularly about global IP strategies for U.S. companies.
+A dual-qualified U.S. lawyer and Solicitor of England and Wales, Regina also represents clients in European patent oppositions and other post-grant proceedings.
+She is the author of The EU's Unitary Patent and Unified Patent Court: A reference guide to the core legislation, regulations and rules of procedure, and speaks and writes regularly about global IP strategies for U.S. companies.

 Zach Blume focuses his practice on representing public companies in business combinations, public offerings and private financings.
 In addition, Zach regularly advises public company and hedge fund clients on securities law compliance and governance issues.